Creating innovative medicines through collaboration between AI and humans

 *1 Drug seeds: a seed of a new drug that is thought to be effective in treating a certain disease

-*2 Advanced Informatics & Analytics (AIA): Please see "Data, informatics, and analytics" page for the purpose of establishing the AIA division and examples of initiatives using data, informatics and analytics.
+*2 Advanced Informatics & Analytics (AIA): Please see "Digital Transformation" page for the purpose of establishing the AIA division and examples of initiatives using data, informatics and analytics.

 *3 Yamanouchi Pharmaceutical Co., Ltd.: Astellas was established in 2005 through the merger of Yamanouchi Pharmaceutical Co., Ltd. and Fujisawa Pharmaceutical Co., Ltd.